rdunker/MusicNotation/packages/MusicNotation-Editor.package/MNEditorEnvironment.class/README.md

 I am an environment that evaluates and executes the code given to me.
-Hint: I replace the scripting messages with MNNoteBuilders through the bindings setted in MNEnvironment>>setPitchBindings: if possible.
+Hint: I replace the scripting messages with MNNoteBuilders through the bindings set in MNEnvironment>>setPitchBindings: if possible.

 Instance Variables
 	bindings:		IdentityDictionary (Symbol -> MNNoteBuilder)